 Pi Sigma Alpha, Eta Theta Chapter

 Pi Sigma Alpha was organized by Phi Beta Kappa and Sigma XI in 1920.
 The Society fills an important need in the advancement and diffusion of knowledge and interest in Political Science among students in collegiate institutions.
 There are over 420 Chapters of the Society located in the leading institutions of higher education throughout the country.
-Student membership in the Society is conferred on basis of scholastic achievement.
+Student membership in the Society is conferred on the basis of scholastic achievement.

 Why be a member of Pi Sigma Alpha?